 Happy to see widening options for tribal women: President Murmu

-Murmu, who is on a three-day visit to Jharkhand, addressed a conference organised by the Union ministry of tribal affairs at Khunti, the scheduled district home to tribal icon Birsa Munda.
+Addressing a women conference organized by the union ministry of tribal affairs at Khunti, the scheduled district home to tribal icon Birsa Munda, Murmu, who is on a three-day visit to Jharkhand, recalled her own challenges as a young tribal girl with present times.

-Also Read: Petition in Supreme Court wants Murmu invited for new Parliament inauguration

-“As a young girl, my grandmother would often take me along to pick Mahua in the village.
-We would store them and would eat them at times.
-Today I am so happy to see how the tribal women and the self-help groups are making cakes and ladoos from it and earning money,” said Murmu.
+“As a young girl, my grandmother would often take me along to pick Mahua in the village at 2am.
+We would store them previously and would eat them at times.
+We tried our best to preserve them as they would stand the risk of getting rotten.
+And today, I am so happy to see how the tribal women and the self-help groups are making cakes and ladoos from it and earning money,” said Murmu.

 The President said that being a woman or being born in a tribal society is not a disadvantage.
 She shared that there are countless inspiring examples of the contribution of women in the country and that women have made invaluable contributions in social reforms, politics, economy, education, science and research, business, sports and military forces and many other fields.